sheehui/tp/docs/DeveloperGuide.md

 This will be a reference to explain the general flow of how the commands work later.

 Command types fall into 3 main categories.
-1. Commands that affect Model and storage
+1. Commands that involve organisation of clients.
 2. Commands that involve editing of personal information of one specific client, be it appending or removing information.
 3. Commands that involve changing of tab